Best identity theft protection

 Founded in 2005, LifeLock is a US-based identity theft protection company which was recently purchased by Symantec for $2.3 billion (£1.6 billion).

-The service provides in-depth monitoring of credit and loan applications, court and criminal records, change of address requests and any data exposed on more than 10,000 websites, looking out for any signs of others using your details.
+The service provides in-depth monitoring of credit and loan applications, court and criminal records, USPS change of address requests and any data exposed on more than 10,000 websites, looking out for any signs of others using your details.

-If a potential issue crops up, smartly designed mobile apps give you near real-time alerts of what's going on.
+If a potential issue crops up, smartly designed mobile apps give you alerts of what's going on.
 Should someone apply for an auto loan in your name, for instance, you don't just get to hear about it a few days later when your credit report updates: instead, the app sends you an immediate notification asking if this application was yours.
 Say no and LifeLock's support team jumps into action to investigate.

 If a thief manages to bypass your defenses anyway, LifeLock's ID recovery specialists will help you get your life back.
 Unlike some services, that doesn't mean they'll advise you who to call – they'll do the heavy lifting for you, making those calls, filling in forms and more.
 In really serious situations, you're covered by up to $1 million for losses and expenses due to identity fraud.

 Unsurprisingly, all this power doesn't come cheap.
 LifeLock's high-end Ultimate Plus account costs $29.99 a month, 50% more than similar products from IdentityForce and ID Watchdog.
+That said, there is currently an offer which gives you 10% off your first year of subscription, meaning that during this time you will only pay $26.99 monthly.

 Quick and easy protection for beginners in the US